 The District is exposed to various risks of loss related to torts, theft, damage or destruction of assets, errors and omissions, injuries to employees, and natural disasters.
-During fiscal years ended June 30, 2023 and 2022, the District purchased commercial insurance to cover general liabilities.
+During the fiscal years ended June 30, 2024 and 2023, the District purchased commercial insurance to cover general liabilities.
 There were no significant reductions in coverage in the past fiscal year and there were no settlements exceeding insurance coverage for any of the past three fiscal years.